laxmankrishnamurti/System-Design/05-(TypeScript)/Module-01(TypeScript)/Docs/Handbook/Section-01(The Handbook)/04-MoreOnFunction/moreOnFunction.md

 ## Call Signatures

+Before going deep dive into it let's understand the meaning of the word _signature._

+In TypeScript, the term **signature** referes to the a description of a function, method, or callable structure, rather than a traditional handwritten signature.
+It defines how a function or method should be called, what parameters it accepts, and what it returns.

+### **_Key parts of a signature:_**

+1. **Name** of the function or methods (optional in some context).
+2. **Parameter type:** The types of inputs the function takes.
+3. **Return type:** The type of value the function will return.

+**_Let's come to the topic now._**

 In JavaScript, function can have properties in addition to being callable.
 What does it mean?

 Have a look on this code: